Experts question North Korea role in WannaCry cyberattack

 —

 Talmadge is The AP’s Pyongyang bureau chief.
-Follow him on twitter.com/EricTalmadge and Instagram at erictalmadge.
+Associated Press writer Edith M. Lederer contributed to this report from the United Nations.
+Follow Talmadge on twitter.com/EricTalmadge and Instagram at erictalmadge.